 "Great!"
 I thought to myself, "Corned beef in an hour!"

 I should have known what was coming.
-Last year I followed Lorna Sass’s instructions, and cooked a two and a half pound corned beef for 70 minutes at high pressure.
-This year I had a monster – four and a half pounds.
-I checked the recipe book that came with my electric Cuisinart pressure cooker; it said I should cook said 24 minutes per pound.
+Last year I followed Lorna Sass's instructions, and cooked a two and a half pound corned beef for 70 minutes at high pressure.
+This year I had a monster - four and a half pounds.
+I checked the recipe book that came with my electric Cuisinart pressure cooker; it said I should cook for 24 minutes per pound.
 108 minutes?
 Seriously?
-The Cuisinart’s timer only goes up to 99 minutes.
-Nah, it couldn’t possibly take that long.
+The Cuisinart's timer only goes up to 99 minutes.
+Nah, it couldn't possibly take that long.